§ 42-11-10. Statewide planning program.

 (4) To adopt rules and standards and issue orders concerning any matters within its jurisdiction as established by this section and amendments to it;

 (5) To establish advisory committees and appoint members thereto representing diverse interests and viewpoints as required in the state planning process and in the preparation or implementation of strategic plans.
-The state planning council shall appoint a permanent committee comprised of:
+At minimum, the state planning council shall appoint permanent committees:

-(ii) Officials of state, local and federal government, which shall review all proposed elements of the state guide plan, or amendment or repeal of any element of the plan, and shall advise the state planning council thereon before the council acts on any such proposal.
+(i) A technical committee, comprised of public members from different geographic areas of the state representing diverse interests along with officials of state, local, and federal government, who shall review all proposed elements of the state guide plan, or amendment or repeal of any element of the plan, and shall advise the state planning council thereon before the council acts on any such proposal.
 This committee shall also advise the state planning council on any other matter referred to it by the council; and

-(6) To establish and appoint members to an executive committee consisting of major participants of a Rhode Island geographic information system with oversight responsibility for its activities.
+(ii) An executive committee consisting of major participants of a Rhode Island geographic information system with oversight responsibility for its activities; and

-(7) To adopt, amend and maintain as an element of the state guide plan or as an amendment to an existing element of the state guide plan, standards and guidelines for the location of eligible renewable energy resources and renewable energy facilities in Rhode Island with due consideration for the location of such resources and facilities in commercial and industrial areas, agricultural areas, areas occupied by public and private institutions, and property of the state and its agencies and corporations, provided such areas are of sufficient size, and in other areas of the state as appropriate.
+(6) To adopt, amend, and maintain, as an element of the state guide plan or as an amendment to an existing element of the state guide plan, standards and guidelines for the location of eligible, renewable energy resources and renewable energy facilities in Rhode Island with due consideration for the location of such resources and facilities in commercial and industrial areas, agricultural areas, areas occupied by public and private institutions, and property of the state and its agencies and corporations, provided these areas are of sufficient size, and in other areas of the state as appropriate.

 (h) [Deleted by P.L.
 2011, ch.
 215, § 4, and by P.L.
 2011, ch.
 313, § 4].